Csjg2002/Happy-Halloween/README.md

  ### [YouTube Walkthrough](https://www.youtube.com/watch?v=wpXD00SwV0o&ab_channel=Csjg2002)

 <h2>Description</h2>
-A simple Halloween themed 2D platformer made by students for an assignment.
+A simple Halloween themed 2D platformer made for a college assignment.

 The goal is to collect every pumpkin seed in a level and then reach the Pumpkin at the end!

 <br />